How to Make a Simple Benchtop Router Table (With Table Fence)

 Join my newsletter to receive the latest news, tutorials, and project plans sent directly to your inbox!

-Step 3: Make T-tracks in the Router Table
+Step 3: Rout T-tracks in the Router Table

-Draw the tracks on the router table.
-My preferred way of cutting dados is using a router dado jig.
+Draw the tracks onto the top of the table and cut them out.
+My preferred way of cutting dados is by using a router dado jig.

-Clean the corners with a chisel and glue MDF strips in the slots to create t-tracks (optionally you can screw the strips in, but it is not necessary).
-Make sure the glue excess does not get in the slot.
+Clean the corners of the dadoes with a chisel and glue HDF strips (MDF) in the slots to create t-tracks (optionally you can screw the strips in, but it is not necessary).
+When using glue, make sure the excess does not get in the slot.
+If you don’t want you make t-slots, you can always opt in for shop-made tracks.

 How to build a benchtop router table.
 DIY router table.